benbethers/start-up/README.md

 ## HTML Deliverable
 For this deliverable I built out the structure of my application using HTML.

-- HTML pages - Two HTML page that represent the ability to login and vote.
+- HTML pages - Six html pages, one for login, one for the database of reviews for the admin, one for users to search, one for an example review, one for the user to view their own reviews, and one for creating a new rating.
-- Links - The login page automatically links to the voter page.
-The voter page contains links for every voting choice.
+- Links - Each page has a navigation menu at the top leading to the database, search ratings, my ratings, simon, and login functions and the new ratings function is exclusive to the my ratings page and the example page is a placeholder.
 - Text - Each of the voting choices is represented by a textual description.
-- Images - I couldn't figure out how to include an image and so I didn't do this. 😔
+- Images - Image of friends displayed at the login page for a warm welcome.
-- DB/Login - Input box and submit button for login.
-The voting choices represent data pulled from the database.
+- DB/Login - Select dropdown menu for inputting star ratings.
+Each user has their own catalog of reviews and information.
-- WebSocket - The count of voting results represent the tally of realtime votes
+- WebSocket - Each user can see the users submitted by other users, updated in real time